 Often people see missionary presentations that are focused on the things that we do: the centers we build, the classes we teach, the businesses we run, the projects we started, etc. And people can be led to think that all these human activities are the focal point of the work.
 But really, the work is about laying down our lives and pointing people to Christ.
 It’s about walking by faith into new places, and watching God open doors to see his Son revealed.

-A very wise, experienced missions leader made a shocking, offhand comment.
+I heard a very wise, experienced missions leader made a shocking offhand comment.

 “About 80% of missions isn’t really missions.”

-He explained that there are few missionaries who go somewhere where there’s little or no believers, preach the gospel and do pioneer work, or start from scratch.
+He explained that there are few missionaries who go somewhere where there’s little or no believers, preach the gospel and do pioneer work/start from scratch.
 Most are going to places where there are a bunch of existing believers and seeing how they can ‘come alongside,’ ‘partner with,’ or ‘facilitate’ them.

 Many people would assume that ‘missions’ involves going overseas to spread the gospel in parts of the world that need to hear about Jesus.
 Or, as Paul put it,